 “Ahead of looking to breathe new life into this very important building, we are delighted to support Hidden Door Festival’s wonderful proposals to transform the vacant space into a temporary cultural arts venue which can be enjoyed by the public.”

-A limited release of Early Bird Tickets sold out within 24 hours following our venue announcement.
-Once the full programme is announced, ticket holders will be able to select which days they would like to attend.
+A limited release of Early Bird Tickets sold out within 24 hours following our venue announcement, but day tickets are available now.

 Hidden Door 2023 is supported by Baillie Gifford and other generous partners and sponsors.

 The organisers are working closely with the City of Edinburgh Council and other organisations to ensure the event will be safe and compliant.

 Hidden Door is an arts organisation which aims to open up urban spaces as a platform for new and emerging artists, musicians, theatre makers, performers, film makers and poets based in Scotland.
 Through organising temporary events Hidden Door works to showcase new work and create engaging environments for the public to experience, explore and discover.

 The festival has steadily grown in size and reputation since it began in 2014, when it cleared out the abandoned Market Street vaults to run a 9-day arts festival showcasing local creative talent.
 In 2015 the festival moved to a hidden courtyard behind Kings’ Stables Road, and returned in 2016, attracting over 12,000 visitors to experience a wealth of art, poetry, theatre, cinema, dance and music.
 In 2017 the festival breathed new life into the old Leith Theatre, attracting rave reviews and critical praise for resurrecting “Scotland’s best new live music venue”, winning VisitScotland’s Thistle Award for “Best Cultural Event”.